Context LatticeBy Private Memory Corp

 Enables full retrieval fabric and operations stack including analytics, observability, and deeper RAG support.

-• App version lane: Public v3.3.x Full, and baseline for private v4 tuning
+• App version lane: Public v3.17.x Full

 • Services: Lite stack plus MindsDB, Letta, and observability profile